elf4j/elf4j-api/README.md

 No-op by default:

-- Nothing will be logging out (no-op) unless an ELF4J logging provider JAR is discovered at application deploy time.
+- Nothing will be logging out (no-op) unless an external ELF4J logging provider is discovered at application deploy time.
+The only/default implementation shipped with the ELF4J facade itself is the no-op provider.

 At most one in-effect logging provider:

 - An API user can select or change to use [any ELF4J service provider](https://github.com/elf4j/elf4j-api#available-logging-service-providers-of-the-elf4j-spi) at deploy time, without code change.
-- The default and recommended setup is to ensure that either one or, in case no-op is desired, no provider JAR is present in the classpath at deploy time.
-With such zero-one setup, nothing further needs to be done for the ELF4J API to work.
+- The default and recommended setup is to ensure that only the one desired logging provider JAR is present in the classpath at deploy time.
+(Or, no provider JAR if no-op is desired).
+With such zero-or-one-provider setup, nothing further is needed for the ELF4J API to work.
-- If multiple provider JARs are present, the Java system property `elf4j.logger.factory.fqcn` has to be used to select the intended provider. e.g.
+- If multiple provider JARs are present, the Java system property `elf4j.logger.factory.fqcn` has to be used to select the desired provider. e.g.
   ```
   java -jar MyApplication.jar -Delf4j.logger.factory.fqcn="elf4j.log4j.Log4jLoggerFactory"
   ```